hehew321/iDeepC/README.md

 ## Dataset

 * CRIP: RBP-37 for RBP binding circRNAs, it consists of 37 RBP datasets, each  corresponds to one RBP.
-All the datasets are  at datasets/CRIP_split/.
+All the datasets are  at datasets/CRIP_split/ in this repository.

 * GraphProt_CLIP_sequence: RBP-24 for RBP binding linear RNAs, it consists of 24 datasets, each corresponds to one RBP.
 The whole dataset can be downloaded from  http://www.bioinf.uni-freiburg.de/Software/GraphProt/GraphProt_CLIP_sequences.tar.bz2